neuronsimulator/nrn/simctrl/cvode.rst

     Description:
         Prints information whenever an event is generated or delivered.
-When the argument is true, information is printed at every integration step as well.
+When the argument is 2, information is printed at every integration step as well.